telerik/maui-docs/controls/autocomplete/commands.md

 # .NET MAUI AutoComplete Commands

-The .NET MAUI AutoComplete provides a `RemoveTokenCommand` that lets you manipulate its [tokens selection]({%slug autocomplete-tokens-support%}).
+The .NET MAUI AutoComplete provides a `RemoveTokenCommand` that lets you manipulate its [tokens selection]({%slug autocomplete-tokens-support%}) and a `ClearTextCommand` that lets you clear the entered text/selected tokens.

 ## Remove Token Command